BuRTaRT/Sinchuk_music/README.md

 # Slava_sinchuk
 Static website.

-### This is my old training project,I've tried to make  website without any PSD layouts or technical tasks.Its music website,that contains songs and video clips.
+### This is my old training project,I've tried to make  website without any PSD layouts or technical tasks.Its music website that contains songs and video clips.

 ### Tech-information:
 - HTML,CSS.